Anbu-00001/Anbu-00001/README.md

 ### 🚀 What I'm Working On

-* 🚑 **OpenRescue:** An offline-first emergency coordination system using decentralized P2P mesh networking and on-device ML triage.
+* 🚑 **OpenRescue:** An offline-first emergency coordination system using decentralized P2P mesh networking with OSRM routing and FastAPI backend
 * 🛡️ **Sentinel-AIOps:** A production-grade AIOps framework focused on autonomous reliability and model integrity.
 * 🌐 **dc-transport-lab:** Benchmarking transport performance using Linux network namespaces and eBPF instrumentation.
 * 🕵️ **deep-trust:** Multimodal deepfake detection with explainable AI and calibrated trust scoring.